Armenians violated ceasefire 60 times within a day

-Armenian Armed Forces fired on the positions of Azerbaijani Armed Forces located in Kokhanabi village of Tovuz region from the positions located in Chinari village of Berd region.

-The positions of Azerbaijan Armed Forces underwent fire from the positions located near Tapgaragoyunlu villages of Goranboy region, Chilaburt, Chayli villages of Tartar region, Shuraabad, Javahirli, Novruzlu, Kangarli, Sarijali, Shikhlar, Yusifjanli, Merzili of Agdam region, Kuropatkino village of Khojavand region, Horadiz settlement, Garakhanbeily, Ashagi Seyidahmedli, Gorgan villages of Fizuli region Mehdili villages of Jabrail region as well as, at the unnamed heights in Goranboy, Khojhavand and Fizuli regions.
+The positions of Azerbaijani Armed Forces underwent fire from the positions located near Talish village of Goranboy region, Chayli, Chilaburt, Goyarkh villages of Tartar region, Shuraabad, Shikhlar, Yusifjanli, Sarijali, Javahirli, Kangarli, Garagashli, Marzili, Shirvanli villages of Aghdam region, Kuropatkino of Kojavand region, Horadiz, Ashaghi Seyidahmadli, Garakhanbayli villages of Fizuli region, Mehdili of Jabrail, as well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.

 News DepartmentNews Author